sxxxhjjj/666/README.md

         local frame = wavesGui:FindFirstChild("Frame")
         if not frame then return nil end

+        local timer = frame:FindFirstChild("Timer")
+        if timer and timer:IsA("TextLabel") then
+            return tostring(timer.Text or "")
+        end
         local label = frame:FindFirstChild("TextLabel")
         if not label then return nil end